Are you good at math and interested in metals, minerals, and their extraction? If yes, a career as a Mining Engineer could be ideal for you.

 Since they possess transferable skills, they can even find work opportunities interstate.

-10. Areas Of Specialization
+10. Areas Of Specialisation

 When having gained extensive experience as a Mining engineer, there are opportunities to advance your career in the following areas: